anotherhollow1125/hooq/hooq-macros/docs/README.md

 }
 ```

-The above expands into the following.
+The above expands to the following.

 ```ignore
 use hooq::hooq;